dsohk/rancher-devsecops-workshop/docs/part-1.md

 ### 1. Clone Git Repository

 In your linux terminal, checkout this repository into a local folder.
-For example,

 ```
 git clone https://github.com/dsohk/rancher-devsecops-workshop workshop